yec/sliderfield/README.txt

   $form['slider2'] = array(
     '#title' => NULL,
+    '#title2' => NULL,
     '#input_title' => t('Min'),
     '#input2_title' => t('Max'),
     /**
      * Boolean: When set to true, the handle will animate with the default duration.
      * String: The name of a speed, such as "fast" or "slow".
      * Number: The duration of the animation, in milliseconds.
      */
     '#animate' => 'fast',
     /**
      * Disables the slider if set to true.
      */
     '#disabled' => FALSE,
     /**
      * The maximum value of the slider.
      */
     '#max' => 100,
     /**
      * The minimum value of the slider.
      */
     '#min' => 0,
     /**
      * Determines whether the slider handles move horizontally (min on left, max on right)
      * or vertically (min on bottom, max on top).
 Possible values: "horizontal", "vertical".
      */
     '#orientation' => 'horizontal',
     /**
      * Whether the slider represents a range.
      * Multiple types supported:
      *   Boolean: If set to true, the slider will detect if you have two handles and create a stylable range element between these two.
      *   String: Either "min" or "max".
 A min range goes from the slider min to one handle.
 A max range goes from one handle to the slider max.
      */
     '#range' => FALSE,
     /**
      * Determines the size or amount of each interval or step the slider takes between the min and max.
      * The full specified value range of the slider (max - min) should be evenly divisible by the step.
      */
     '#step' => 1,
     /**
      * Determines the value of the slider, if there's only one handle.
      * If there is more than one handle, determines the value of the first handle.
+     * Or an array of values can be passed array('value'=>1 , 'value2'=> 2) ,
+     * the order of values is important
      */
-    '#value' => 0,
+    //'#value' => 0,
-    '#value2' => NULL, //When using range
+    '#default_value' => NULL,
     /**
      * Some default color styles for ease of use
      * red, green, blue
      */
     '#slider_style' => NULL,
     /**
      * Default size for input values
      */
     '#size' => 3,
     /**
      * If set to FALSE will display inputs only when javascript is disabled */
     '#display_inputs' => TRUE,
     /**
      * If enabled display the current values of slider
      * as simple text
      */
     '#display_values' => FALSE,
+    /**
+     * Format of the displaied values
+     * The usage is mostly for showing $,% or other signs near the value */
+    '#display_values_format' => '%{value}%',
     /**
      * Acceptable types are the same as css with and height and it will be used as width
      * or height depending on #orientation
      */
     '#slider_length' => NULL,
     /**
      * Display the element inside a fieldset
      */
     '#display_inside_fieldset' => FALSE,
     /**
      * Sliders with the same group will be linked